jensheukers/Project_Dynamite/README.md

 # Project Dynamite
-Project dynamite is a 2d game engine framework that uses basic OpenGL functionality & SDL2 to handle Input, Image loading, Rendering ect.
+Project dynamite is a 2d game engine framework that uses basic OpenGL functionality & SDL2 to handle input, image loading, rendering and more <br/>

-It supports a Scene Management system, Resource Manager & basic Component System.
+It contains a Scene Management system, Resource Manager & basic Component System. <br/>

 As of 10/15/2018 it only has support for windows systems (should be changed in the future).